 I believe that it’s a balance for most of us.
 As most things are.

 Growth is a part of life, or at least it should be.
 Travel is no different.
 We learn as we go.
-And the only way to go is any way we can.

 It’s one thing to share your experiences.
 It’s another to tell someone to do it the same way.
 Because one person may be an extrovert and ready to tackle the big crowded noisy world head-on, another is an introvert quietly reflecting, taking their time to work through new surroundings.
 Throw fears, anxieties and preconceived ideas into that mix and you have even more to contend with.